 When I was in graduate school at Michigan State studying literature, one of my professors was the poet Diane Wakoski.
 She was widely known to be an exacting teacher of poetry writing, holding students to a standard they had not before experienced and expressing that standard with, shall we say, little sympathy for mediocre writing.
 In other words, her classes terrified students.
 For reasons we need not analyze today, I responded well to this approach.
 I wrote plenty of poems that were unremarkable.
 Then one week, must have been early fall or a summer term, I wrote about tomatoes.

 The poem was not perplexing to read in any way; it was a narrative poem, which means it read more like a little story with lines broken up to distinguish it as ‘poetry.’
 And yet this was the poem Professor Wakoski found acceptable.
 She announced to the class that many a good poet writes a tomato poem (who knew?), and she said a few things about mine that ventured away from the tyrannical and toward the positive.
 I was mostly relieved but also triumphant—in the days of graduate study, any bone thrown was eaten voraciously—knowing that tomatoes rather than literary theory were along the lines of what I’d like to write about forever more.
 Tomatoes (like coosa and apricots and strawberries and rose water) were, I was discovering, the vehicles that would carry my mind and writing to territories I longed to explore.
-I’ll have more to tell you about poetry and Lebanese food when we make kibbe, sometime soon.

 As I reread the poem in light of Monday’s tomato post, it strikes me as kind of funny that I end up with tomato juice on my dress, whereas my father kept his white dress shirt clean.
 Anyway, I beg your patience as I post the tomato poem from another chapter in my life—Maureen at 23 recollecting Maureen as a child—and of course a recipe for one of the finest ways to eat tomatoes in summer if not directly off the vine: Lebanese tomato salad.
 Consider this less of a recipe than it is a sketch of what belongs in a Lebanese tomato salad.
 Rely on your sense of taste to guide you.
 You’ll combine the few simple ingredients, taste, and ask yourself is your life changed yet?
 If not, adjust seasoning and taste again.